 This is a quote of a typical ‘confirmation coach’.
 This is a coach who is not interested in challenging and improving himself.
 Based on selective perception he is (un)consciously focussing on course content which confirms his current beliefs.
 Uncomfortable course content will simply be ignored.
 One can compare this with a scientist who has a certain hypothesis and who is only interested in the scientific literature which confirms his hypothesis.
-He just ignores more recent studies which might question or even falsify his hypothesis.
+He just ignores more recent studies that might question or even falsify his hypothesis.
 Just imagine what would happen with the scientific evolution if scientists would really think like this.
-Indeed, we would still be travelling with horse-drawn carriage.
-But this is exactly what is happening in the football world.
+Indeed, we would still be traveling with a

 Falsifying football references

 Once coaches have developed their own subjective perception of how to coach the game they will predominantly look for confirmation of their beliefs and thoughts.
 This is one of the main reasons why the football evolution in general and the football coach evolution in particular is developing rather slowly.
 Most coaches are not focused on improving themselves by constantly trying to falsify their football references.
 They do not see a string of losses as a potential falsification of their football references and a unique opportunity to improve those references and to become a better coach.
 Instead, they often choose to protect their falsified football knowledge by blaming something else or somebody else.
 This is why there is a blame culture in the football world.